Agorbanoff/ForgeQL/README.md

 # 🤝 Contributing

 Pull requests and ideas are welcome.
-SigmaQL is designed as an educational project demonstrating architecture-level backend design, query parsing, and dynamic SQL compilation.
+ForgeQL is designed as an educational project demonstrating architecture-level backend design, query parsing, and dynamic SQL compilation.